diabolical-ninja/AllTheNames/README.md

 Ideas:
 - Some datasets have a "frequency" measure of sorts.
 It would be cool to include that & have a mechanism to standardise/normalise the value across all datasets
+- Standardise `origin` so that difference sources better match.
+Eg USA, United States of America, US of A, etc are all consistently presented as the same location